 Continuing Education Credits & Maintenance of Certification (MOC) Points

-In addition to providing valuable feedback on your experience at the Annual Assembly, the evaluation is designed to further enhance your learning through reflection.
+The evaluation is designed to further enhance your learning through reflection.
 You will be asked about key take-aways from each session that you can use in your practice.
 You are encouraged to take advantage of this opportunity to reinforce your learning.

-Continuing Education Credits
+Continuing Medical Education (CME) Credits

-AAHPM designates this live activity for a maximum of 25.5 AMA PRA Category 1 Credits™.
+AAHPM designates this Other activity (credit for real-time and self-paced learning) for a maximum of 92.5 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-This Live activity, 2017 Annual Assembly of Hospie and Palliative Care, with a beginnning date of 02/22/2017, has been reviewed and is acceptable for up to 25.5 Prescribed credit(s) by the American Academy of Family Physicians.
+The AAFP has reviewed the 2022 Annual Assembly of Hospice and Palliative Care and deemed it acceptable for up to 20.50 Live AAFP Prescribed credits.
+Term of Approval is from 02/09/2022 to 02/12/2022.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Maintenance of Certification (MOC) Points